Rabies in cats: A comprehensive guide

 1. No known cure:

-• There is currently no accepted cure or specific treatment for rabies once symptoms of the disease have appeared in a cat.
+• Currently, there is no recognized cure or specific treatment for rabies once symptoms of the disease have appeared in a cat.

 2. Supportive care:

-• Supportive care measures can be taken to relieve symptoms, but these measures cannot stop the fatal progression of the disease.
+• Supportive care measures can be taken to alleviate the symptoms, but these measures cannot stop the fatal course of the disease.

 3. Quarantine:

-• In some countries, a cat suspected of being exposed to the rabies virus but not yet showing symptoms may be quarantined for a period of time.
-This quarantine makes it possible to observe the cat and see if any symptoms appear.
+• In some countries, a cat suspected of having been exposed to the rabies virus, but not yet showing symptoms, may be quarantined for a certain period.
+This quarantine allows the cat to be observed and for symptoms to develop.

 4. Vaccination after exposure:

-• Some animals may be given post-exposure prophylaxis (PEP) if they are known to have been exposed to a rabid animal before symptoms appear.
-This includes administration of a rabies vaccine and possibly rabies immune globulins.
+• In some animals, post-exposure prophylaxis (PEP) can be administered if they are known to have been exposed to a rabid animal before symptoms appear.
+This involves administering a rabies vaccine and possibly rabies immunoglobulins.

 forecast